openmobilityfoundation/mobility-data-specification/policy/README.md

 If you are upgrading to a new MDS version, it is recommended to create a new requirements file at a new URL, since field names and available options may have changed.
 To make this more obvious, the MDS version number could be part of your URL, e.g. "https://mds.cityname.gov/requirements/1.2.0".

 When requirements are updated within the same MDS version, in the [metadata](#requirement-metadata) section, increment the `file_version` value by one and update the `last_updated` timestamp.
 Though not required, you may choose to use the  `start_date` and `end_date` fields in the [programs](#requirement-programs) section to keep retired requirements accessible.
 We also recommend hosting your requirements file in a location that has a publicly-accessible version history, like GitHub or Bitbucket, or keeping previous versions accessible with a versioned URL, e.g. "https://mds.cityname.gov/requirements/1.2.0/v3".

-#### Beta Limitations

-Note that Requirements is in [beta](#Requirements), and we welcome your [feedback](https://github.com/openmobilityfoundation/mobility-data-specification/issues/682).
-As of 2.0, providers should follow agency data requirements around items listed as "required" or "disallowed".

 #### Requirement Format